GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/protocol.md

    also the case with current risk-limiting audits, assuming that all ballots are voter-verified, because voters don't get to see the CVR generation stage... but it seems to me that we can do better.

+   @design kiniry If the PBS does not present a proposed interpretation of the paper ballot to the voter, then I agree with your assessment.
+If we permit the PBS to present its proposed CVR to the voter, then we can differentiate the two cases.

    @design dmz I don't believe that it is reasonable, from a security perception point of view, to have the ballot scanning device be the same device that decides whether a ballot is cast or challenged.
 It is